Think you’ve made a mistake on your tax return or forgotten to include something?

 This is a pretty big no-no for the ATO, and they’re able to find you with ease:

 Andrew works for a big construction company.
-He claimed deductions for a range of work-related expenses.
-He claimed for mobile phone, meal costs, travel, accommodation and training courses.
+He claimed deductions for a range of work-related expenses, such as a mobile phone, meal costs, travel, accommodation and training courses.

 Andrew got a nice, hefty tax refund – $3800!

-But, the thing is, his employer paid for all of those expenses.
-Andrew didn’t pay directly for most of them, and he was reimbursed for the ones he did pay on his credit card, so he’s not eligible to claim any of those things.
+The truth is, his employer paid for all of those expenses.
+Andrew didn’t pay directly for most of them, and was reimbursed for the ones he did pay for.
+Consequently, he’s not eligible to claim a tax deduction for them.

-The ATO knew that Andrew’s employer pays for almost every expense.
-Because the employer claims those expenses in their taxes!
-Andrew received an amended Notice of Assessment for his 2021 return.
-He owes the $3000 of his refund back to the ATO – and they want it now.
-He’s being charged interest for every day that passes.
+The ATO discovered that Andrew’s employer paid for almost every expense as the employer claimed those expenses on their own tax returns!
+Andrew received an amended Notice of Assessment for his tax return.
+It requested that he repay $3000 of his refund, plus interest.

-On top of that the ATO has issued Andrew with a $560 penalty for failing to take reasonable care on his tax return.
+On top of that the ATO issued Andrew a $560 penalty for failing to take reasonable care on his tax return.

-Then Andrew gets another letter.
-It’s an Amended Notice of Assessment for his 2020 return, from the year before.
-What’s going on?
-Well, the ATO knows that Andrew was dishonest about his 2021 return, so now they are checking his previous tax returns.
-This letter demands an additional $2900 from his incorrect 2020 return, plus includes another $560 penalty.
+Andrew then got another amended Notice of Assessment from the year before.
+Why?
+Well, the ATO now knows that Andrew was dishonest about his last tax return, so they checked his previous returns.
+So, once again, he is asked to repay another overpayment of $2900.
+Plus, another $560 penalty!

-All up Andrew now has to pay the ATO $7,000 plus interest.
+All up Andrew now has to pay the ATO over $7,000!
 That hurts.

 The repercussions of incorrectly claiming tax deductions can be harsh.
 By lodging a tax return amendment, you can often resolve the issue prior to the ATO issuing a fine.